-Being an engineer and hobbyist for almost 40 years I've seen electronic techniques evolve.
+Being an engineer and hobbyist since the seventies I've seen electronic techniques evolve.
 From the vacuum tube to microcontrollers- been there, done that.
 And yes, I have the T-shirt.

 I found out that while for many electronic projects a microcontroller is not necessary (for example, I built many audio amplifiers, every single one of them, from the 100 W TV line output tube amp to the 300 W MOSFET subwoofer amplifier, ran fine without any logic circuitry) sometimes it is unavoidable.
 Especially controlling modern RF synthesizer chips (I2C bus, anyone?) can only be done using digital logic.